 - Eat well-balanced meals to meet daily nutrition needs.
 Additional 340 calories per day are needed from the beginning of the second trimester for mothers with one fetus.
 The calorie requirement can be more in multiple pregnancies, such as an extra 600 calories per day for twins and 900 extra calories for triplets.

-- It is recommended to drink eight to 12 cups of water a day during pregnancy, not when you feel thirsty.
-Adequate water intake can help keep the circulation well and eliminate waste products, such as urea, from the body.
+- It is recommended to drink eight to 12 cups of water a day during pregnancy, even if you do not feel thirsty.
+Adequate water intake can help eliminate waste products, such as urea, from the body.

 - Exercise regularly to promote good health and relieve body aches.
-This may also help maintain body weight during pregnancy.
+This may also help maintain a healthy weight gain during pregnancy.
 You may also talk to your doctor to know the safest and effective physical activities based on individual factors.

 - Take recommended prenatal vitamins and other supplements each day.
 Iron, folic acid, calcium, magnesium, omega-3 fatty acids, choline, vitamin B, and vitamin C are the most needed nutrients in pregnancy.
 Folic acid 600 mcg is recommended for the second and third trimesters.
-More than recommended amounts of vitamins supplements can be harmful such as excess vitamin A can cause birth defects.
+Certain vitamins should not be taken in excess, for example, vitamin A, as it can cause birth defects.

 Other dos and don’ts to stay healthy during the second trimester include: